steveglowplunk/Blackboard-Downloader-Shell-Script/README.md

 Tested on Ubuntu 22.04 and Windows WSL2

 ## What it does
-- Recursively download all files in a course so that you don't need to manually click on each file to download them
+- Batch download all files in a course so that you don't need to manually click on each file to download them
 - Alternatively, you can choose to download a single folder or file only

 ## ...Why?